Pride (Kendrick Lamar song)

-"Pride." (stylized as "PRIDE.") is a song by American rapper Kendrick Lamar, taken from his fourth studio album Damn, released on April 14, 2017.
+"Pride" (stylized as "PRIDE.") is a song by American rapper Kendrick Lamar, taken from his fourth studio album Damn, released on April 14, 2017.
 The seventh track on the album (eighth on the Collector's Edition of Damn), the song was written by Lamar, Steve Lacy, Anna Wise, and Anthony Tiffith, and produced by Lacy and Tiffith, with additional production by Bēkon.
 "Pride" charted in multiple countries in 2017.

 The song features background vocals from producer Steve Lacy and singer Anna Wise, the latter having previously collaborated with Lamar on "These Walls", which won her a Grammy Award for Best Rap/Sung Collaboration.
+In April 2023, the song was used at the end of the series finale of John Singleton's FX crime drama series Snowfall.

 Writing

 The song features songwriting collaborations from American singer Anna Wise who, prior to her work on "Pride", won the Grammy Award for Best Rap/Sung Collaboration in 2016 with Lamar for his song "These Walls", from his third studio album To Pimp a Butterfly.

 Production

 According to producer Steve Lacy, he created the beat for "Pride" on his iPhone 6.
 Lacy also said that before the song's release, it was originally titled "Wasn't There" before being renamed to "Pride".

 The song has a tempo of 139 BPM and is in the key of E minor.